8 Best Outdoor Swimming Places in the Helsinki Region

 Leppävaara Open-Air Pool

 Leppävaara Open-air pool, located in the Leppävaara district of Espoo, is a serene oasis for swimmers and sun-seekers alike.
-This pool offers a refreshing escape from the hustle and bustle of city life, surrounded by lush greenery and tall trees.
-With its crystal-clear waters and well-maintained modern facilities, it provides a delightful experience for visitors of all ages.
+This pool offers a refreshing escape from the hustle and bustle of city life, surrounded by lush greenery trees.
+With its clear waters and well-maintained modern facilities, it provides a delightful experience for visitors of all ages.

-Leppävaara district in Espoo has a swimming hall which includes an Olympic-sized open-air pool open in the summer.
+Leppävaara district in Espoo has a swimming place which includes an Olympic-sized open-air pool open in the summer.

 Leppävaara Open-Air Pool is located in Espoo.
 You need to take a commuter train to Leppävaara station and walk 15 minutes more to reach the pool.
 Even though Leppävaara is in Espoo, Zones AB are enough for public transport tickets.
 We think Leppävaara Open-air Pool is the best summer pool in the Helsinki region and the price is only about 5 euros.